Open-LinaOS-Foundation/LinaOS/Documentation/arm/samsung-s3c24xx/eb2410itx.rst

 MTD
 ---

-  The NAND and NOR support has been merged from the linux-mtd project.
+  The NAND and NOR support has been merged from the linaos-mtd project.
-  Any problems, see http://www.linux-mtd.infradead.org/ for more information or up-to-date versions of linux-mtd.
+  Any problems, see http://www.linaos-mtd.infradead.org/ for more information or up-to-date versions of linaos-mtd.

 IDE